Perinatal Science

 Subject overview

-The Liggins Institute at the University’s Grafton campus is a centre of research excellence in the field of perinatal science.
+The Liggins Institute is situated at our Grafton Campus and is a centre of research excellence in the field of perinatal science.
 Based opposite Auckland City Hospital, you’ll be supervised by practising clinicians and widely published academic staff with expertise ranging from paediatrics to physiology.
-It’s this cross-disciplinary approach that uniquely places us to view human health problems from multiple angles.
+This cross-disciplinary approach uniquely places us to view human health problems from multiple angles.

 Where can Perinatal Science take you?